 The following four estimation methods were investigated for each level of ρ:

 “True” – an estimation method where the autocorrelation parameter was fixed at the level used to generate the recruitment deviations in the operating model.
-This estimation method is not plausible for any real-world assessment (given that the true value of ρ will never be known), but is included as a reference case, to demonstrate model performance if the extent of autocorrelation were known exactly.
+This estimation method is not plausible for any real-world assessment (given that the true value of ρ will never be known), but is included as a reference case to demonstrate model performance if the extent of autocorrelation were known exactly.

 “Zero” – an estimation method where ρ=0.
 This estimation method represents the most common assumption in stock assessment models to date.